Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 ### Forward Rate Agreement (FRA)

-A forward rate agreement (FRA) can be understood as the building block unit of a floating-for-fixed interest rate swap (some short-maturity swap are esentially FRAs).
+A forward rate agreement (FRA) can be understood as the "unit blocks" of a floating-for-fixed interest rate swap (some short-maturity swap are esentially FRAs).
 A FRA is an agreement to exchange a predetermined fixed rate for a reference rate that will be observed in the market at a future time.
 Both rates are applied to a specified principal, but the principal itself is not exchanged.

 ### Swap Setup